Body inflation

-Body inflation or inflation fetish is the practice of inflating or pretending to inflate a part of one's body, often for sexual gratification.
-It is commonly done by inserting items such as balloons, bouncy balls, or beach balls underneath clothes or a skin-tight suit and then inflating them.
 Some people have specially made inflatable suits, to make themselves bigger all over.
 Sometimes the body is actually inflated also, such as by enema or drinking large amounts of liquid.
 The entire concept of body inflation is heavily associated with the feeling of being bound to one spot, or usually due to a combination of a stomach fetish with many other fetish elements.